chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 - how to find a venue

-- how to plan and organize an event

-- how to market so people will come
+- how to promote so people will come

 - how to find sponsors for events that cost money